-In recording voice overs or vocal tracks, every person has distinct and unique characteristics.
-As you listen carefully to the audio and become more familiar to the talk and on how the words are pronounced, you will notice these characteristics.
+In recording voice-overs or vocal tracks, every person's voice has distinct and unique characteristics.
+As you listen carefully to the audio and become more familiar with how the words are pronounced, you will notice these characteristics.

-All voices (let it be ordinary or a golden sounding one) on-air or over the internet, creates a noise that ruins the quality of the audio.
+All voices on-air or over the Internet, can create a noise that can ruin the quality of the audio.
 These are the s, t, or z sounds.
 Recorded audio or shows that have two or more speakers (such as interviews) have more of these noises.
-As listeners, it annoys us.
-No matter how good the show can be, the noises will still give us a hard time listening to it.
+For listeners, it can be annoying.
+No matter how good the show can be, the noises will still give listeners a terrible listening experience..

 As for the s, t, and z sounds, these are called the Sibilant sounds or Vocal sibilance as derived from phonetics.
-These are sometimes dominant in voice recordings and as unique our voice is, this seems to be common in recordings.
+They are common and dominant in voice recordings.

-Putting it into simpler terms, it is the process of reducing, if not removing, those sibilant sounds with some given parameters like with the volume and the frequency of the audio.
-The De Esser responds to those parameters and help treat or control those unwanted sibilant sounds.
+In essence, de essing is the process of minimizing (if not removing), those sibilant sounds with some given parameters like the volume and the frequency of the audio.
+The De Esser responds to those parameters and helps treat or control those unwanted sibilant sounds.

 Share this post!